 We will work scientifically, asking and answering our own questions.
-When opportunities arise, we will conduct fair tests and investigations, making and recording detailed observations using labelled and annotated diagrams.
+When opportunities arise, we will conduct fair tests and investigations, understand variables and make/record detailed observations using labelled and annotated diagrams.

 Over the course of the year, we will be given opportunities to: